 Physical Features: While sharing the same earthy skin tones as Dwarves, their hair is often dyed bright colors and either extravagantly styled or completely unkempt and sticking out at impossible angles.
 Unlike Dwarves, their facial features are less squarish and more angular, with narrow chins, sharp brows, and pointed ears that stick out almost sideways.
 Gnomes are said to be perpetually optimistic and they wear this on their face, with bright eyes and a constant grin.
 Its said that Gnomes all together lack the ability to frown.

-Affinity: Gnomes have a racial affinity for both Common Arcane and Earth magic (+5% Critical Hit Chance)
+Affinity: Gnomes have a racial affinity for both Common Magic and Earth magic (+5% Critical Hit Chance)

 Resistant to: Arcane (+5), Elemental (+10)